The Varloch GroupSydney · May 2026NSW Lic. 373007CPrice · Free

-There is so much to consider before building, such as whether you need to engage a structural engineer or even if a heritage consultant is useful for your project.
-While architects and building designers can offer advice and support, we're also here to guide you through the complexities of construction.
+There is so much to consider before building — whether you need a structural engineer, whether a heritage consultant is useful, what the consultant team should look like.
+Architects and building designers can offer advice; we're here to guide you through the complexities of construction itself.

 We say no, often.